MicroEJ/docs/VEEPortingGuide/uiBufferedImage.rst

 Installation
 ============

-BufferedImage module is part of the MicroUI module and Display module.
-Install them in order to be able to use some buffered images.
+The BufferedImage module is part of the MicroUI module and Display module.
+Install them to be able to use some buffered images.

 Use
 ===